Halbwelt Kultur at Jermyn Street

 A live band plays along as the girls seduce us with their playful charm and saucy wit in an all-singing, all-dancing performance of Take It Off, Petronella.
 We are reminded somewhat of Chicago’s Cell Block Tango as the seven perform There’s Nothing Quite Like Money, highlighting the economic despair and resulting famine of the Weimar Republic – “how should Jill and Jack make love on empty stomachs?”

 The most touching scenes of the play highlight the persecution of gay lovers during the 1930s.
 A flirtatious performance of My Special Girlfriend has the audience smiling at its witty lyrics: “just last week her boyfriend had her in a whirl, that romance is over now she’s dropped him for a girl”.
 Scene five sees a liberating performance from Gabriella Schmidt as the gender blurring performance artist Claire Waldoff, woo-ing the girls as she entertains the crowd with her playful transformation.
 Claire and her lover Olga are forced to migrate when it becomes apparent they are no longer welcome in Berlin, and the crowd’s hearts are warmed by Lavender Song – “we’re not afraid to be queer and different.”

 Dedicated to the LGBT community of Russia, Halbwelt Kultur could not be any more relevant to the on-going persecution many are still suffering today.
 Historically invigorating, liberating, charming, sexy, witty and touching, this is a show everybody should see at least once.

-Halbwelt Kultur is on at Jermyn Street Theatre until 15th December 2013, for further information or to book visit here.
+Halbwelt Kultur is at Jermyn Street Theatre until 15th December 2013.
+For further information or to book visit the theatre’s website here.